tanishapra24/ML-Project/README.md

 Multiple Disease Prediction System is a machine learning-trained Streamlit web application that predicts potential diseases based on user-inputted symptoms.
 It intelligently combines predictions from a trained ML model with a rule-based symptom matching approach to enhance diagnostic accuracy.
 Users receive disease predictions supported by model confidence scores and matching symptom details.
 The app also features a chatbot assistant for health-related queries and a dynamic risk meter to visually represent the severity of predicted conditions.
 Additionally, it offers nearby doctor recommendations, health tips, and a user-friendly interface to encourage timely medical attention.
-This is a small update to test branch.